 Online B.A.
 Early Childhood Education: Trauma Studies

 Trauma can affect children for a lifetime.
 It is imperative that professionals in the education field are able to detect signs of trauma and know how to address them with understanding and care.
-Graduates of this online Bachelor’s-completion program will have the foundation to provide guidance and support to children who have faced trauma including abuse, divorce, immigration, bias, discrimination, and a host of other damaging experiences.
+Graduates of this online Bachelor’s program will have the foundation to provide guidance and support to children who have faced trauma including abuse, divorce, immigration, bias, discrimination, and a host of other damaging experiences.

 Other Online B.A.
 Early Childhood Education Specializations & Credentials

 - Online B.A.
 Early Childhood Education, STEAM Specialization

 - Online B.A.
 Early Childhood Education, Dual California Teaching Credential

 - Online B.A.
 Early Childhood Education, Preliminary Multiple Subject California Teaching Credential

 This course explores values, policies, and practices that support the right of every infant and young child (and his or her family) to participate in a broad range of activities and contexts.
 Students will be introduced to issues of power and privilege; theories and models of cultural diversity; and Educational policy related to issues of access and equity.
 The focus of the course is to integrate knowledge of various cultural frameworks into the development of inclusive learning environments that provide access to early childhood education in a diverse society.

 This class will specifically focus on a framework of bicultural development as it compares with monocultural developmental theories.
 The pertinent issues and major social-ecological influences that play an important role in shaping the development of bicultural children will be explored.
 Culture and cognition, bilingualism, the biculturation process, and cultural psychological dynamics as they relate to personality and development and identity formation will be examined.
 An overview of the current literature in the field will also be discussed.